icure/icure-kotlin-sdk/docs/AnonymousAccessApi.md

 # **listAgendasInHealthcareParty**
 > kotlin.collections.List&lt;AgendaDto&gt; listAgendasInHealthcareParty(groupId, userId)

-List healthcare parties for a provided group id
+List Agendas for a provided group id

 Returns a list of healthcare parties contained in the group owning the providing id